quentinrf/web-app-portfolio/README.md

 # web-app-portfolio

-frontend web application for my personal portfolio
+Frontend web application built in React, deployed by AWS CDK for my personal portfolio.